Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group29_Final/Group29_Final.md

 >!
 Select a random assortment of the population that both contain and do not contain the gene.
 Then, over a long period of time, check evolving cancer rates for both groups.
 >!
 Or compare a control group of mice to genetically engineered mouse models for cancer research as seen [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3533445/).

-TODO: Add an example requiring the use of those bioinformatic databases.

 These are some *common Bioinformatic Databases*:
 * GISAID (https://www.gisaid.org/)